 The Cluster Flak Array is the FBL scaled to frigate size.
 It does, however, have one further saving grace.
 Some players like to pair it in gun batteries with the Ion Disruptor, which can chain-lightning between the flak shards to reach further than it could normally.

 Almost every unguided missile: they are inaccurate and do very little damage.
-What's more, they lack actual Area of Effect damage thanks to a programmer's oversight (which otherwise could've turn them into niche weapons).
+What's more, like the aforementioned FBL, they lack actual Area of Effect damage thanks to a programmer's oversight (which otherwise could've turn them into niche weapons).
 The exception is the Tornado, which can be used to rig certain M3 fighters (chiefly the Falcon Hauler and Falcon Sentinel) as bombers for anticapital work.

 Lasertowers fit this in X3: Terran Conflict because Out-Of-Sector combat mechanics render their chief advantage (range) worthless.
 Some players have had success using them in large quantities to support blockades, however.
 In X3: Albion Prelude they're much more useful thanks to a buff in firepower and shielding.